Your basket is currently empty!

 Ivermectin isn’t approved to treat COVID-19 in the UK, although it has other approved uses.

-Are there any ongoing UK clinical trials of ivermectin for COVID-19?
+Are there any ongoing UK clinical trials of Ivermectin for the treatment of COVID-19?

-You can join the PRINCIPLE trial, which is investigating ivermectin and favipiravir as potential treatments.
+You can join the PRINCIPLE trial, which is investigating Ivermectin and favipiravir as potential treatments for COVID-19.

 It’s the world’s largest trial of home-based COVID-19 treatments, aiming to speed recovery and prevent hospitalisation.

-The trial has already reported effective treatments like inhaled budesonide.
+The trial has already reported effective treatments, such as inhaled budesonide.

-You can easily participate online, by phone, or through your GP without in-person visits.
+You can easily participate online, by phone, or through your GP, without the need for in-person visits.

 Can UK doctors prescribe Ivermectin for off-label use?